-Autumn has arrived - the traditional season of giving thanks.
-We hope you continue to have many things for which to be grateful but, most importantly, your own good health and that of your loved ones.
-Hopefully, this year we will all be able to gather with others and share good times in person.
-We, too, have much to be thankful for, including your continued faith in our work to help you prosper, now and in the future.
-As society begins to function in a more familiar way, we would be happy to reconnect on the practical aspects of your financial life: your investment portfolio, your goals, and any financial opportunities that need to be tended to before year's end.
+Autumn has arrived - a time for giving thanks.
+We hope that you have many things for which to be grateful, most importantly, your family's good health.
+We are thankful for your continued faith in our work to help you prosper.
+Let's reconnect soon to discuss your investments, goals, and any financial opportunities that need to be tended to before year's end.